Things to Do in the Adirondacks

 Built in 1894, The Saranac Laboratory was the first lab built in the U.S. for the research of tuberculosis.
 HSL painstakingly restored the building and opened it as a museum.

-The Six Nations Indian Museum provides for the viewing of 3000-plus artifacts with an emphasis on the culture of the Six Nations of the Iroquois Confederacy (Haudenosaunee).
+The Six Nations Iroquois Cultural Center provides for the viewing of 3000-plus artifacts with an emphasis on the culture of the Six Nations of the Iroquois Confederacy (Haudenosaunee).

 Adirondack Scenic Flights